Claire Phillips (artist): Works

 In July 2010, Phillips was inspired by an article in the British Sunday Times to investigate the issue of child labour and trafficking.
 She was reported as being troubled by Western reactions to the practice and so in October 2011 she travelled to India to meet with Kailash Satyarthi, the Nobel Peace Prize winner and founder of the Indian charity Bachpan Bachao Andolanon (BBA), which rescues children from slave labour.
 Working closely with BBA, she began researching the issue, interviewing, sketching and photographing dozens of children and rescue workers.
 Satyarthi spoke on the issue of child labour at the resulting exhibition, which ran from 9–27 July 2014 at the Oxo Tower in London.
 The exhibition included a portrait of Satyarthi., which Phillips entitled Kailash Satyarthi – Speaker of Truth.
 Following the London run the exhibition moved on to Worthing Museum and Art Gallery from 13 September 2014 until 24 January 2015.

-In December 2011 she completed a portrait of London Mayor, Boris Johnson, and her earlier portrait of the British journalist, Sir Charles Wheeler was purchased by Horsham Museum in West Sussex.
+In December 2011 she completed a portrait of the then London Mayor and future British Prime Minister, Boris Johnson, and her earlier portrait of the British journalist, Sir Charles Wheeler was purchased by Horsham Museum in West Sussex.

 Her work is also held in private collections in the UK and Europe.

+In July 2025, Phillips was reported to be working on a new project focused on extraordinary achievements by older people.
+Included in the cohort of people Phillips intends to paint for this latest project are British masters triathlete Daphne Belt and veteran slalom water skier Celia Kent.